 Choosing the Right Tools and Technologies

-A robust toolchain is a vital part of implementing DevOps.
-What are some of the best DevOps tools and software to consider?:
+A robust toolchain is vital to DevOps implementation.
+What are some of the best DevOps tools and software to consider?

 Whether you use in-house scripts or third-party tools to automate deployment depends on the platforms you're deploying to.
 For example, Amazon offers AWS CodePipeline for easy cloud deployment.

 When choosing your tools, consider what you’re already using for software development and what your developers are already familiar with.
-Try to avoid unnecessary code-switching or developing in-house workarounds to get tools to communicate with each other if there’s already an API available.
+Avoid unnecessary code-switching or developing in-house workarounds to get tools to communicate with each other if there’s already an API available.

 If you’re a smaller organization, you may think building by hand or monitoring your endpoints with occasional pings will get the job done.
 However, this manual approach won’t scale.
 Start testing your automation today so that you have robust systems in place as your operations grow.